 - Donor relations: Be proactive about communicating with your donors and transparent in explaining that while donations given before the effective date of revocation are still deductible, future gifts are not, until such time as the nonprofit receives recognition from the IRS that is it once again tax-exempt.
 If your donors need more information on the deductibility of their gifts, refer them to IRS Publication 557.
 Donors to section 501(c)(3) organizations may rely on the organization’s determination letter or listing in Publication 78 to deduct contributions until the IRS publishes a notice on IRS.gov that the organization’s 501(c)(3) exempt status has been revoked.

 - Recordkeeping and tax compliance: Make sure records are kept on revenue sources so that the nonprofit will be well positioned to file the appropriate tax return and pay the income taxes for the period of time that the nonprofit is not tax-exempt.

 - Research the options, which may include:

-- Re-applying for tax-exemption (if regaining tax-exempt status is important.)
+- Applying for reinstatement of tax-exemption (if regaining tax-exempt status is important).

-- Note that this will require a lot of time (the IRS estimates that it takes well over 100 hours to fill out the Form 1023 (or 1024), Application for Tax-Exemption), and
+- Note that this will require a lot of time (the IRS estimates that it takes well over 100 hours to fill out the Form 1023 Application for Tax-Exemption).

 - Money for filing fees: Filing fees are generally $400 or $850, depending on the organization's annual gross receipts during the preceding four years.
 Read about exempt organization user fees.